Elena García Armada: Career

 Garcia cofounded Marsi Bionics in 2013 as a spin-off of CAR.
 It builds adjustable paediatric exoskeletons that incorporate small motors to mimic muscle movements and provide the person with the strength to walk.

 During her Career, Garcia has published 80 international scientific articles and one book on legged locomotion.
-Additionally, Garcia is a member of the Editorial board of the IEEE International Conference on Robotics and Automation.
+Additionally, Garcia is a member of the editorial board of the IEEE International Conference on Robotics and Automation.

+Awards and honors

+In 2020, Robohub (an online communication platform about robotics) considered Garcia as one of the "30 women in robotics you need to know about".In 2021, she received the Community of Madrid "Fermina Orduña" Technological Innovation Award, and a Honorable Mention as Industrial Engineer of the Year from Colegio de Ingenieros Industriales de Madrid (COIIM).